w3c/wai-news/_posts/2015-02-26-html5-longdesc-is-a-w3c-recommendation.md

         is used to provide links to detailed descriptions of images.
-More information is available in the <a href="https://lists.w3.org/Archives/Public/w3c-wai-ig/2015JanMar/0162.html">HTML5 Image Description Extension (longdesc) is a W3C Recommendation e-mail</a>. (<span class="date">2015-02-26</span>)</p>
+More information is available in the <a href="https://lists.w3.org/Archives/Public/w3c-wai-ig/2015JanMar/0162.html">HTML5 Image Description Extension (longdesc) is a W3C Recommendation e-mail</a>.</p>